angular/angular/aio/content/tutorial/toh-pt4.md

 Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data.
 They should focus on presenting data and delegate data access to a service.

-In this tutorial, you'll create a `HeroService` that all application classes can use to get heroes.
+This tutorial creates a `HeroService` that all application classes can use to get heroes.
-Instead of creating that service with the [`new` keyword](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/new), you'll rely on Angular [*dependency injection*](guide/dependency-injection) to inject it into the `HeroesComponent` constructor.
+Instead of creating that service with the [`new` keyword](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/new), use the [*dependency injection*](guide/dependency-injection) that Angular supports to inject it into the `HeroesComponent` constructor.

 Services are a great way to share information among classes that *don't know each other*.
-You'll create a `MessageService` and inject it in two places.
+Create a `MessageService` next and inject it in these two places.

 *   Inject in `HeroService`, which uses the service to send a message
 *   Inject in `MessagesComponent`, which displays that message, and also displays the ID when the user clicks a hero

 ## Create the `HeroService`

-Using the Angular CLI, create a service called `hero`.
+Run `ng generate` to create a service called `hero`.

 <code-example format="shell" language="shell">